amunzur/CHIP_project/README.md

 2. **`find_common_variants.R`**: As the first step after running and filtering Mutect, this script identifies the common variants between the wbc and tumor samples, and saves the output to separate csv files for each samples in `common_variants/`, since the mutations that are likely to be CHIP must exist in both WBC and tumor samples.
 The script will only consider samples with both tumor and wbc vcf files.

 3. **`get_vaf_from_tnvstats.R`**: For each sample, this script cross-checks the information from Mutect2 with tnvstats.
 Mainly, for each identified variant, it identifies the tumor vaf & read support, wbc vaf & read support.
 Based on the thresholds given in the script, it then filters the mutect results to retain the significant variants only.
+The script assumes that the common variants between WBC and tumor samples in mutect results have been identified.

 	- `subsetted/sample_name.csv`: A csv file with information from both tnvstats and the Mutect2.
 It contains vaf, read support, ref and alt information about all variants identified in a sample.
 	- `subsetted/ALL_MERGED.csv`: All mutations identified in all samples by Mutect2 before any filtering.
 	- `subsetted/ALL_MERGED_FILTERED_0.1.csv`: All mutations identified in all samples by Mutect2 with vaf less than 10%.
 	- `subsetted/ALL_MERGED_FILTERED_0.2.csv`: All mutations identified in all samples by Mutect2 with vaf less than 20%.

+Furthermore, the script also checks whether the tnvstats and the common variants csv files exist for each sample and outputs a metrics file thatis useful for troubleshooting later, located here: `chip_project/metrics/file_situation/new_finland_download`.

 **`compute_vaf.R`**: The purpose of this script was to calculate the vaf variants based on samtools and Mutect2 calculations, but instead decided to use tnvstats entirely.
 Keeping it here in case we need to refer back to it.
 For now, **`get_vaf_from_tnvstats.R`** does the job instead.